Helping Supply Chain Stakeholders Solve Their Biggest Challenges

 A Common Port Community Platform to Drive Trade

-The Port of Virginia and its associated stakeholder community have been eModal users since 2013.
-Norfolk International Terminal (NIT) initially implemented the eModal platform to support an appointment program issued across multiple cargo types.
+The Port of Virginia and their associated stakeholder community have been eModal users since 2013.
+The eModal platform was initially implemented at the port’s Norfolk International Terminal (NIT) to support an appointment program implemented across multiple cargo types.
 The operational purpose of this program was to help meter truck flow at their gate complex and to prevent bottlenecks at their yard equipment staging areas defined for the transfer of cargo to straddle carrier operations.

 At the time of the initial eModal implementation, The Port of Virginia was also experiencing lengthy wait times for the trucking community servicing their facilities and an overwhelming reluctance on their part to adopt the appointment system.
 The Virginia trucking community was extremely hesitant to embrace this approach, as they felt it would lead to more work on their part without improved turn times at the NIT facility.

-Fast forward to 2016, with the Port of Virginia on the heels of its Navis N4 TOS upgrade and amid a major infrastructure project, the port approached Advent eModal about the possibility of implementing a larger, more complex solution to complement the investment in their new gate complex.
-The Port of Virginia understood that its infrastructure investment also required an upgrade in its TOS, related technologies and overall operational approach to take advantage of the efficiencies in its new gate complex.
+Fast forward to 2016, with the Port of Virginia on the heels of their Navis N4 TOS upgrade and in the midst of a major infrastructure project, the port approached Advent about the possibility of implementing a larger, more complex solution to complement the investment in their new gate complex.
+The Port of Virginia understood that their infrastructure investment also required an upgrade in their TOS, related technologies and overall operational approach to take advantage of the efficiencies in their new gate complex.

-The Solution Consists of the Following eModal Functionalities:
+The solution consists of the following eModal functionality:

-The Port of Virginia project is relatively new and ongoing.
-However, the initial implementation and adoption at the Norfolk International Terminal (NIT) have exceeded expectations for the Port of Virginia.
-The eModal PreGate system, Drayage Truck Registry and Community Portal support this operation in the form of the Port of Virginia Pro-Pass brand.
-The port will expand this solution to support operations at the Virginia International Gateway (VIG) and future implementations at facilities in Portsmouth, Richmond and inland port locations.
+The Port of Virginia project is relatively new and on-going, however the initial implementation and adoption at the Norfolk International Terminal (NIT) has exceeded expectations for the Port of Virginia.
+The eModal PreGate system, Drayage Truck Registry and Community Portal are currently implemented to support this operation on the form of the Port of Virginia Pro-Pass brand.
+This solution will soon be expanded to support operations at the Virginia International Gateway (VIG) and future implementations at facilities in Portsmouth, Richmond and inland port locations.

 The SCPA has enjoyed considerable container volume growth over the past several years.
-Milestones included record 2019 volumes and expanded services at the inland ports in Dylan and Greer, South Carolina, as well as the new Hugh Leatherman Terminal (HLT) and Navy Base Intermodal Facility (NBIF) for rail transfers.
+This included record 2019 volumes and expanded services at the inland ports in both Dylan and Greer, SC, as well as the new Hugh Leatherman Terminal (HLT) and Navy Base Intermodal Facility (NBIF) for rail transfers.

-Advent eModal brings a solution to facilitate the implementation of its eModal community platform (for initial integration but eventually augment SCPA’s GO!Port solution), as well as the implementation of a customizable, white-label version of the eModal Dray Exchange platform (as a means of replacing the SCPA Rapid Rail solution).
+Advent eModal brings a solution to facilitate the implementation ofits eModal®community platform (to initially integrate with but eventually augment SCPA’s GO!Portsolution),as well asimplementation of a customizable, white-label version of the eModal Dray Exchange platform (as a means of replacing the SCPA Rapid Rail solution).